Flood preparation for small business

 - Contact your bank, creditors and debtors to discuss options – use our suggested messages.

-- Read about dealing with disasters from the Australian Taxation Office.
+- Find natural disaster support from the Australian Taxation Office.

 - Add to your insurance claim as required.